If you still believe that ISPs aren't interested in tracking your Internet connection, we, unfortunately, will have to disappoint you.

 Given that marketers are willing to spend a good deal of money to get their hands on your personal data, ISPs will gladly sell it at the earliest opportunity.

-What is worse, the practice of selling data is deemed acceptable in countries like the US, which means you won’t be able to protect your right for online privacy even at courts.
+What is worse, the practice of selling data is deemed acceptable in countries like the US, which means you won’t be able to protect your privacy rights even at courts.

 3. Bandwidth throttling